 Clare’s work looks to develop a transdisciplinary approach for generating knowledge on [non-]change in precarity, viewed in terms of social justice, in that people’s diverse experiences of, and relations with insecurity, need to be recognised, and not dismissed, downplayed, or pathologised.

-Clare’s PhD thesis explored these issues through the study of youth sexual behaviour change and empowerment interventions in Tanzania, and Clare is currently expanding on this work through an ESRC Impact Acceleration grant that brings together young people in Tanzania and the UK to co-design a comic that will unpack the relational globality of precarity – how imagined global Others shape young people’s ideas about selfhood, belonging, power, and change.
+Clare’s PhD thesis explored these issues through the study of youth sexual behaviour change and empowerment interventions in Tanzania.
+Clare is currently expanding on this work through an ESRC Impact Acceleration grant that brings together young people in Tanzania and the UK to co-design a comic that supports youth discussions about how precarity, and distorted perceptions of global Others, underlie young people’s feelings of exclusion from the ‘good relationships’ that are promoted by NGOs.
+Clare plans to develop this work towards broader explorations of how coloniality, precarity, futurity, and relationalities in globality (i.e. imagined global Others) shape young people’s ideas about selfhood, belonging, power, and change.

-Clare holds a PhD in Social Psychology from the London School of Economics and Political Science, an MSc in International Primary Health Care and BSc in Human Sciences, both from University College London, and is a Fellow of the Higher Education Academy.
-Prior to joining the School of Education, Communication, and Society, Clare was in the KCL School of Population Health and Environmental Sciences, working as a postdoctoral researcher in the Public Health theme of the South London Applied Research Collaboration (ARC), and she maintains a role on these projects looking at public participation and intersectoral collaborations in local health and social care governance.
+Clare holds a PhD in Social Psychology from the London School of Economics and Political Science, an MSc in International Primary Health Care and BSc in Human Sciences, both from University College London.
+She is a Fellow of the Higher Education Academy.
+Prior to joining the School of Education, Communication & Society, Clare was in the KCL School of Population Health and Environmental Sciences, working as a postdoctoral researcher in the Public Health theme of the South London Applied Research Collaboration (ARC), working on these projects looking at public participation and intersectoral collaborations in local health and social care governance.

 - Youth belonging, globality, and ‘behaviour change’.